 Pandemic means that American Women aren’t getting the services that they need

-If you look at the photo below, you can see that the wheelchair used by Marlon Brando in The Men is not so different from the one the young woman is using in the PBS photo.
-The main difference is that Marlon’s wheelchair fits him better.
+If you look at the photo below, you can see that the wheelchair used by Marlon Brando in The Men is not so different from the one the young woman is using in the PBS photo above.
+The main difference is that Marlon’s wheelchair fits him better than the young woman's.

 Pandemic means that Americans with disabilities aren’t getting the services that they need